krupa-shah23/Frontend-UI/README.md

 Folder: `tictactoe`

-Login Form UI
-A basic and responsive login page created using HTML and CSS.
-Good for practicing layout and form styling.
-Folder: `login-form`

 News API Project
 A small web app that fetches and displays news using a public API.
 It uses JavaScript to interact with the API and dynamically update the DOM.
 Folder: `news api`